seemajune/js-basics-readme-v-000/README.md

 + Print JavaScript to the console
 + Explain proper use of semicolons
 + Explain truthy and falsely values
-+ Use proper return values in their code

 ## Overview